grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 Assert.Equal(expectedReservationDto, reservationDto);
 ```

-and it doesn't compile of course.
-So I already know that to have this command, I need to introduce a variable of a type that I have to pretend already exists.
-Aaaand, I already know it should be a mock since I verify that it received a call to its `Execute()` method.
+and it doesn't compile of course. `reservationCommand` doesn't exist, so I need to introduce it.
+Of course, the type of this variable doesn't exist as well -- I need to pretend it does.
+And, I already know it should be a mock since I specify that it should have received a call to its `Execute()` method.

 **Johnny:** (nods)